Best Foods for Natural Hay Fever Relief: From Garlic to Turmeric

 If you can develop a liking for their bitter taste, these unsung nutritional stars will reward you with a truckload of nutrients that help combat allergic rhinitis.
 Dandelion leaves are a very good source of vitamin C and a fairly good source of vitamin E. Fresh dandelion greens can be used in salads or they can be used as a basis for herbal infusions.
 If you cannot get used to their strong flavor, dandelion supplements are also available in many health stores.

-Turmeric, a root plant of the ginger family, has been used in Ayurvedic and Chinese medicine for centuries due to its beneficial effects on many diseases and other health problems.
+Turmeric, a root plant in the ginger family, has been used in Ayurvedic and Chinese medicine for centuries.
 It is known to have strong anti-inflammatory properties, and it may be effective at preventing and alleviating allergic reactions in some people.
-Turmeric is a key ingredient in Indian style curries, but it can also be used to flavor many seafood, rice, meat, vegetable, or pasta dishes.
+Turmeric is a key ingredient in Indian style curries, but it can also be used to flavor many seafood, rice, meat, vegetable, and pasta dishes.

 Garlic has shown it to be effective at preventing and treating a wide range of ailments and diseases, including cardiovascular problems, cancer, and high blood pressure.
 But eating garlic on a daily basis may also help treat allergic rhinitis.
 The beneficial effects of garlic on allergic rhinitis are partially due to garlic's ability to inhibit the activity of certain enzymes that generate inflammatory prostaglandins and thromboxanes.
 Additionally, garlic — especially fresh garlic — contains a fair amount of vitamin C. It is also a good source of selenium, with one cup of raw garlic providing almost 30% of the recommended daily intake for an average adult.

 #9: Sweet Potatoes